Anne Namakau Mutelo: Education

 Mutelo graduated from the University of Fort Hare in South Africa with a bachelor's degree in social Work.
-She also has a certificate from Graduate Institute in multilateral diplomacy and from the University of Malta and from Diplofoundation she obtained a post graduate diploma in contemporary diplomacy.
+She also has a certificate in multilateral diplomacy from the Graduate Institute of International Studies.
+She also obtained a post graduate diploma in contemporary diplomacy from the University of Malta and Diplofoundation.

 Diplomatic career

 Mutelo was an AU and UNECA chairperson as well as the ambassador of the Republic of Namibia to Ethiopia in 2015.
 In 1991–1995, Mutelo was the desk officer for the Southern African Development Community (SADC).
 During that period, she attended several SADC summits as well as SADC-EU conferences, from 1995 to 1999.
 She was in Botswana as Deputy Ambassador at the Namibia High Commission.